voxpupuli/puppet-cron/README.md

 ## Usage:

-*The title of the job (quoted part after the opening '{' ) is completely arbitrary.
-However, there can only be one cron job by that name.*
+The title of the job (`cron::job { 'title':`) is completely arbitrary.
+However, there can only be one cron job by that name.
 The file in `/etc/cron.d/` will be created with the `$title` as the file name.
 Keep that in mind when chosing the name to avoid overwriting exsting system cronjobs and use characters that don't cause problems when used in filenames.

 ### cron::job

-cron::job creates generic jobs in /etc/cron.d.
+cron::job creates generic jobs in `/etc/cron.d`.
 It allows specifying the following parameters:

   * `ensure`      - optional - defaults to "present"